Lamentations of the Flame Princess

 But the journey goes ever forward, and there is a supplement called “Eldritch Cock” that introduces a number of playtest options which develop the game farther away from B/X and make it its own thing.
 One interesting aspect is the unification of damage to uncouple it from weapon choice, like back in ODnD.

 Eldritch Cock Lamentations also toy with the idea of ditching the “classic Fantasy races”… concentrating on humans and waving Elves and Dwarves goodbye.
-These species are great and everything, but they are not necessary, especially not for a game set in the age of black powder.
+These species are great and everything, but they are not strictly necessary, especially not for a game set in the age of black powder.

 Another aspect, among many more, is a new magic system: Mages can still prepare spells … and even should do so … but they can go beyond it.
 They can cast more, or differently, risking grave and serious consequences from meddling with the Forces dark and arcane.